MattGson/relational-schema/docs/docs/installation.md

 ## Generating the schema

-Relational-schema generates js code from your database schema.
+Relational-schema generates code from your database schema.

 It does this by running queries against your database to work out the table schema as well as the relations between tables.